UniversalDependencies/docs/morphology.md

 ## The Morphological Representation of Words in UD

-The UD scheme allows for a specification of complete morpho-syntactic represention that can be applied cross-linguistically.
+The UD scheme allows for the specification of complete morpho-syntactic represention that can be applied cross-linguistically.
 This effectively means that  grammatical notions may be indicated via  word forms (morphologically) or via dependency relations (syntactically).
 The morphological specification of a (syntactic) word in the UD scheme consists of three levels of representation:

 * A _lemma_ representing the semantic content of the word.
 * A _Part-of-Speech_ _tag_  representing the abstract lexical category associated with the word.